Stock market today: Wall Street tumbles after dispiriting data on the economy, as Meta sinks

 With interest rates looking to stay high for a while, more pressure is on companies to deliver bigger profits.

-On the winning side of Wall Street was Carrier Global, which jumped 7.4%.
-It reported stronger earnings than expected after wringing more operating profit out of each $1 in revenue.
+Carrier Global was one of the relatively few stocks to rise.
+It jumped 6.7% after reporting stronger earnings than expected after wringing more operating profit out of each $1 in revenue.
+Only one out of every five stocks in the S&P 500 was rising.

 In stock markets abroad, Japan’s Nikkei 225 slid 2.2% as investors wait to hear whether the Bank of Japan will make any moves to prop up the tumbling value of the yen.